artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>so Gorgythion’s head fell limp over one shoulder,</p>
 <p>weighed down by his helmet.
 (8.306-9)</p>
 </blockquote>

+There are also many similes comparing fighting in battle to hunting animals.
+I believe this is the most powerful such simile:

 <blockquote class="poetry">
 <p>Think how a lion, mauling the soft weak young</p>